Subscribe to Our Newsletter

 The designs and sizes of all the terrace units are mostly cut from the same cloth, yet it has different floor plans - either one-storey or two-storey terraces.
 There are 3 bedrooms and 2 bathrooms for the one-storey terrace whereas 4 bedrooms and 3 bathrooms for the double-storey terrace.
 All in all, only 10 to 12 units are aligned in a row.

 So, if you think you fancy the landed house, we recommend you to go for a terrace/link which is the top property choice in Malaysia for its moderate price (in the outskirts of big cities).
-As for the developing areas like Kuala Lumpur, Penang, and Johor Bahru, the living cost is skyrocketing and so does the property.
+As for the developing areas like Kuala Lumpur, Penang, and Johor Bahru, the living cost is skyrocketing and so is the property.

-Nonetheless, it’s the most affordable landed house amongst all.
+Nonetheless, it’s the most affordable landed house of all.
 For instance, you can get a sub-sale property for RM500,000 in a suburban area in Selangor - yay or nay?
 But, if you’re looking for a new property, try to probe into residential areas like Bangi, Sepang, Klang, Rawang, and Semenyih where the gated and guarded (G&G) housing schemes are in development.

 6. Bungalow

-• The median price in 2020: RM368,000
+• The median price in 2024: RM 465,180

 • Estimated size of the units: 2,000 sqft – 12,500 sqft